arthurgassner/swissenergy-frontend/docs/modelling.md

 At this point, there would be no way to know.
 What's worse is, we wouldn't even know if it's better than a simpler -- often called "dummy" -- approach.
-What we would know is that getting to that 8% cost us time and effort, and going forward with our approach would cost us more of it -- more so than a simpler approach.¹
+What we would know is that getting to that 8% cost us time and effort -- more effort than starting with a _dummy approach_.
+To add salt on the wound, going forward with our complex approach would cost us more ressources than it would had our approach been simple.[^3]

 What would then be our next step ?
 Well, we would implement that "simpler" approach to see how much good all of this complexity brought us and be able to **compare**.
 Being able to **compare** performances allows us to better understand the cost/benefit ratio of adding complexity to the model.